Tag: Count

 How to Analyze RNAseq Data for Absolute Beginners Part 2: From Fastq to Counts – Best Practices

-Introduction The most straightforward way to obtain a count table is to request it directly from your sequencing company or your institution’s sequencing core.
+Video Tutorial Introduction The most straightforward way to obtain a count table is to request it directly from your sequencing company or your institution’s sequencing core.
 This option may involve an additional fee.
 However, for those eager to learn or save money, let’s walk through the process together.
-Before we dive in, a quick reminder: If you…
+Before we dive in, a quick reminder:…

 //